Resources for wetland landowners

 Your county’s website – Most county governments in Wisconsin have developed public, interactive web mapping sites with aerial photos.
 Ease of use and available information varies.
 Find your local office.

 Wisconsin State Cartographer’s Office – This office is your resource for mapping and geographic information in Wisconsin.
 Use their Historic Aerial Image Finder to locate Wisconsin’s earliest aerial photos (1937-41).

 Other resources for the curious

 Wisconsin DNR’s Surface Water Data Viewer –This site can provide you with a variety of information about any piece of land in Wisconsin.
 Of most interest to wetland landowners will be the “Wetlands & Soils” data layer, which shows wetlands mapped as part of the Wisconsin Wetland Inventory, Wetland Indicators (wetland soil types), and Potentially Restorable Wetlands.
 Challenging to navigate if you’re not familiar with GIS (geographic information systems).
-View your surface water data.
+View the surface water data viewer.

 Web Soil Survey – The Web Soil Survey provides soil data and information produced by the National Cooperative Soil Survey.
 It is operated by the USDA Natural Resources Conservation Service.
 View the Web Soil Survey.

 1830s Land Office Surveys – The historic Government Land Office (GLO) survey and notes for Wisconsin are available online.
 These surveys were completed in mid-1800s.
 The site includes the scans of the actual field journals written by the surveyors.
 Original plat maps and field sketch maps are also available.
 Be sure to read the “Land Survey Information” tab before you begin.
 View the Land Office surveys.